maniaplanet/manialib-manialink/README.md

 -----------------------------

  * Every element is a child of `ManiaLib\Manialink\Node`.
- * No element has constructor arguments.
+ * No constructor arguments.
- * Every setter method returns the element.
+ * Setter methods return the element.
- * `ManiaLib\Manialink\Node::create()` instanciate the element and returns it for easy chaining of setters.
-If you're running PHP5.4+ you can use class member access on instantiation instead eg. `(new Node)->setAttribute('foo', 'bar')`.
+ * `ManiaLib\Manialink\Node::create()` instanciates the object and returns it for easy chaining.
+If you're running PHP 5.4+ you can use class member access on instantiation instead eg.
+`(new Node)->setAttribute('foo', 'bar')`.
- * The important method of Node are:
+ * The important methods of Node are:

 ```
 namespace ManiaLib\Manialink;